 You have a smaller budget: The Echelon Stride costs $1,299

-When the beautiful Peloton Tread was announced in September, those who are used to the cost of Peloton equipment weren’t overly-shocked at that $2,495 price tag.
+When the stunning Peloton Tread was announced a couple of months back, Peloton fans weren't overly shocked by the $2,495 price tag.
 After all, Peloton makes some of the best home gym equipment in the world, and the Tread will no doubt be of the same high calibre as the Peloton Tread+, the brand’s current $4,295 treadmill.

 Factor in the Tread’s 23.8-inch HD tilting touchscreen and built-in speakers, plus a generous running surface, and on paper it looks like a great running machine for training at home.

-But what if you don’t have nearly $2,500 to drop on a new treadmill?
-Enter the Echelon Stride, which starts from $1,299.
-That’s the cost of the machine with a free 30-day trial membership to Echelon United, the digital platform via which you can access all of Echelon’s live and on demand classes.
+But what if you don’t have close to $2,500 to drop on a new running machine?
+Enter the Echelon Stride treadmill, which starts from a much more reasonable $1,299.
+That’s the cost of the machine with a free 30-day trial membership to Echelon United, the online fitness program via which you can access all of Echelon’s live and on demand classes.

-With a monthly membership added in, the Echelon Stride costs $1,338.99 - you’ll then be billed $39.99 a month for the ongoing membership if you want it to continue.
+With a monthly membership added on top, the Echelon Stride will cost you $1,338.99 - you’ll then be billed $39.99 a month for the ongoing membership if you want it to continue.
 Or, if you’d prefer, you could pay $1,699.98 for the treadmill and an annual membership.

-Cheaper still is the new Mobvoi Home Treadmill, released last week.
-It costs just $450, but it isn't as feature rich and has a smaller running surface, which means it’s best for walking and light jogging, rather than running and sprinting.
+Cheaper still is the new Mobvoi Home running machine also released in early September.
+It costs just $450, but it isn't as feature rich and has a smaller running surface, which means it’s best for walking and light jogging, rather than all-out running, sprinting and interval training.